 In your first few weeks, when you’re not doing introduction meetings, you need to focus on conducting a thorough hazard assessment of the entire organization.
-This will also allow you to learn the business and how it operates.
+This will also allow you to learn about the business and its operations.

 Conduct an inspection of every department, every area, the inside, the outside, upstairs, downstairs, the basement, and the roof.
 No stone should be left unturned.

-When you’re first starting out in, most people will leave you alone to do your thing.
-This is giving you ample time to be thorough.
+When you’re first starting, most people will leave you alone to do your thing.
+This gives you ample time to be thorough.
 It also sets a good impression that you will be out and about while working and not stuck behind your desk.

-While doing your assessment, take the opportunities to speak to some employees one-on-one.
-Find out what they do, why they do it that way and their thoughts on how people can get hurt at work.
+While doing your assessment, take the opportunity to speak to some employees one-on-one.
+Find out what they do, why they do it that way, and their thoughts on how people can get hurt at work.

-Be sure to examine all the safety documentation as well; programs, policies, procedures, files, recordkeeping, SOPs, etc.
+Be sure to examine all the safety documentation, programs, policies, procedures, files, recordkeeping, SOPs, etc.

-Everything you find, either hazards or poor business practices, should be put into one document to organize and share with the management team.
+Everything you find, hazards or poor business practices, should be organized into one document to manage and share with the management team.